Skip to content

 CAD and form factor planning

 Form factor matters for a bedside ICU device.
 The enclosure needs to be cleanable, mountable to a ventilator pole or bed rail, and interpretable at a glance by a nurse who's managing multiple patients.
-Early CAD work focused on those constraints before finalizing the sensing architecture — because a technically correct sensor in an unusable housing doesn't get adopted.
+Early CAD work focused on those constraints before finalizing the sensing architecture.
+A technically correct sensor in an unusable housing doesn't get adopted.

 Failure mode detection and in-field monitoring